Altair47/BitDefender-Scripts/README.md

 # BDrandworkscripts
-Some job related small scripts for automation I made for work.
+Some small, job related, scripts for automation I made for work.

 BDPANKeys:Tool for scrapping emails from pan.bitdefender.com/Keys/unified_search by entering a keys list.
 Instructions: Put mails in keystest.txt as if it were on an excel, and run Keysearch.py